Sarah Torres

 Labor & WagesUnion vs Non-Union Construction Wages: The Real $14.80/Hour Gap

 Union construction workers earn $14.80/hour more than non-union peers on average.
-BLS data analysis of wages, benefits, total compensation, and regional union density impact.
+BLS data analysis of wages, benefits, total compensation, and regional union.

 Women hit 14.3% of construction apprentices in FY2025, up from 3.9% in 2020.
 Trade-by-trade data, completion rates, and what's driving the surge.